 Cadence Cycling Team:

 Bicycle Coalition Youth Cycling (BCYC) fosters healthy habits, independence, and leadership, one ride at a time.
 Through the sport of cycling, our Philadelphia youth learn about teamwork, perseverance, and goal-setting.
 When you join team NBW, you open up a wealth of opportunities.
-BCYC runs 8 spring teams and 6 summer teams in schools, housing development sites, and rec centers throughout Philadelphia.
+BCYC runs spring and summer teams in schools, housing development sites, and rec centers throughout Philadelphia.

 With road bikes sponsored by Fuji, participants develop their skills in racing their bike, try their hand in a Time Trial and Criterium race, ride places they’ve never been before, make new friends with young cyclists from other teams, and learn more about bicycling in Philadelphia.
 Our spring season culminates with a ride up “The Wall” when all BCYC youth get to ride along the route of the Philadelphia Cycling Classic!

 Youth will be able to use a racing bike from BCYC and will be given some basic race team gear and accessories.
 Youth should always bring their helmet to practice and are welcome to bring other equipment if they would like.

 BCYC is made possible through a partnership with the Bicycle Coalition of Greater Philadelphia.

 Program Schedule: Spring program.
-2018 Dates TBD.
+March 11 - June 4.
 Practice runs Mondays and Wednesdays from 4:00 - 6:00 PM.
 There will also be events on several Saturdays.